Crashr-io/contracts/doc/template.typ

   === Buyback

   Aimed at stabilizing and boosting the \$CRASH token's value, the buyback is conducted quarterly, it uses a set portion of the fees to repurchase \$CRASH tokens.
-These tokens are then reintegrated into the treasury, earmarked for release via DAO approval or as part of community reward incentives.
+These tokens are then reintegrated into the treasury, earmarked for release via DAO approval or towards the protocol rewards.

   *Allocation:* 20% of all collected fees plus all ADA generated from staking rewards.